spessasus/spessasynth_lib/docs/extra/4-0-migration-guide.md

 The `preservePlaybackState` has been removed and is always on.
 Loading a new song list no longer automatically starts the playback.

+This is the behavior of `SpessaSynthProcessor`.

 ### loop

 Removed, `loopCount` of zero disables the loop.

+Now defaults to false.

+This is the behavior of `SpessaSynthProcessor`.

 ### previousSong, nextSong